Ingressive-for-Good/Devas/README.md

 4. Run: `git remote -v` to ensure your origin and upstream is set

-5. Create a branch with your name as this is where the testing and this is the branch all work will be taking place and the branch you will be creating a PR from: `git checkout -b NameofBranch` .
+5. Create a branch with your name as this is where the testing and this is the branch all work will be taking place and the branch you will be creating a PR from: `git checkout dev` .

 6. Get the latest code from the parent repo and merge : `git pull upstream dev`